How To Run FEDS on DPS

 Note

 When working with S3, we do not need to explicitly create a folder for the new region.
-Instead, when we copy the .env file to Settings.PREPROCESSED_DIR/${rgnm}/.env, S3 infers from the pathname that it should needs to create that new folder automatically.
+Instead, when we copy the .env file to Settings.PREPROCESSED_DIR/${rgnm}/.env, S3 infers from the pathname that it should create the new folder automatically.

 Running Manually